March 14, 2019 By Jon Cronin

 The planning process, known as the Uniformed Land Use Review Procedure (ULURP), is slated to begin on March.
 25 and is needed before the project can move forward.
 The land needs to be re-zoned in order for a building of such scale to go up and for the street to be de-mapped that runs between borough hall and the municipal parking lot.

-The board asked that it be stopped before the nine-month ULURP process begins.
+The board asked that it be stopped before the seven-month ULURP process begins.

 In the resolution, the board said that there has been no community input in forming the plan and that it “will quite simply overwhelm and destroy the small historic residential neighborhood of Kew Gardens, and also adversely affect the adjacent community of Briarwood.”